ThinkGeo/Web-Maps/README.md

 # Web Maps

+## Repository Layout

+`/api-docs`: An offline version the API documentation HTML pages.

+`/hero-app`: A real world application that shows off many of this products features along with best practices.

+`/samples`: A collection of feature by feature samples.
+We suggest you start with the [How Do I Sample](samples/web-api) as it shows dozens of features in one easy to navigate app.

+`/.assets`: Any assets needed for the readme.md.

+`README.md`: A quick start guide to show you how to quickly get up and running.

 ## Introduction

   Welcome, we're glad you're here!
 If you're new to ThinkGeo's Web Maps we suggest that you start by taking a quick look below.
 This will introduce you to getting a nice looking map up and running with some external data and styling.
 After reviewing this we strongly reccomend that you open the [How Do I Sample](samples).
 It's packed with dozens of examples covering nearly everything you can do with the control.